Query-Aware Learnable Graph Pooling Tokens as Prompt for Large Language Models: Abstract

 \section{Abstract}

 Graph-structured data plays a vital role in numerous domains, such as social networks, citation networks, commonsense reasoning graphs and knowledge graphs.
 While graph neural networks have been employed for graph processing, recent advancements have explored integrating large language models for graph-based tasks.
 In this paper, we propose a novel approach named Learnable Graph Pooling Token (LGPT), which addresses the limitations of the scalability issues in node-level projection and information loss in graph-level projection.
 LGPT enables flexible and efficient graph representation by introducing learnable parameters that act as tokens in large language models, balancing fine-grained and global graph information.
 Additionally, we investigate an Early Query Fusion technique, which fuses query context before constructing the graph representation, leading to more effective graph embeddings.
-Our method achieves a 4.13\% performance improvement on the GraphQA benchmark without training the large language model, demonstrating significant gains in handling complex textual-attributed graph data.
+Our method achieves a 4.13\% performance improvement on the GraphQA benchmark without training the large language model, demonstrating significant gains in handling complex textual-attributed graph data. \footnote{This paper is a preprint version of the work that was later developed and published as Kim, W., and Kim, W. (2025), “Addressing Information Bottlenecks in Graph-Augmented Large Language Models via Graph Neural Summarization,” Information Fusion, 103784. \url{https://doi.org/10.1016/j.inffus.2025.103784}}